Google Pay

 Use our JavaScript SDK to implement Google Pay™ with the Google Pay™ button directly into your own checkout page.
 In this case, you need to open a Google Pay™ sheet and get the payment token that Google will encrypt for you with our public key.

 When you have received the payment token, you have to send it to us using our Create Payment API call though the Server API to complete the payment.
-After this step, we will hand the decryption for you.
+After this step, we will handle the decryption for you.

 To do so, you need to: